meteor/meteor/content/security.md

 }, 5, 1000);
 ```

-This will make every method only callable 5 times per second.
+This will make every Method only callable 5 times per second.
 This is a rate limit that shouldn't be noticeable by the user at all, but will prevent a malicious script from totally flooding the database with requests.
 You will need to tune the limit parameters to match your app's needs.

 Meteor's built-in rate limiter is useful in many situations; there are also community-built rate limiting packages that include additional features like reCAPTCHA integration, for example [`meteorhacks:sikka`](https://github.com/meteorhacks/sikka).
 XXX verify this is still a real thing